Erectile dysfunction (ED) is a distressing but common condition, affecting around

 - an inflatable penile prosthesis (IPP), which can be physically adjusted to fill the IPP and make the penis erect

-- a malleable prosthesis, semirigid rods that stay the same firmness all the time and can be bent to desired position for use
+- a malleable prosthesis consisting of semirigid rods that stay the same firmness all the time and can be bent to desired position for use

 The main benefit of this treatment is the ability to generate an erection for as long and as frequently as desired.

 In general, a penile implant is a safe

 That said, it’s often only recommended for people who are fit for surgery and can’t use oral medication, injections, or penis pumps.